jsinkbaek/sb2sep/docs/preparation.md

 Returns:
 - wavelength, normalized_flux

+Alternatively, the more extensive function `resample_and_normalize_all_spectra()` can be used.
+It first resamples all the observed spectra.
+Then, it makes a mean spectrum (ignoring RVs) to get a first-order measurement of the average continuum.
+It can do this with a much more accurate filter, which is in turn (normally) super sensitive to emission lines (IF YOUR STAR HAS FIXED EMISSION LINES THAT ARE WIDE RELATIVE TO THE RV VARIATIONS, THIS WILL NOT WORK AS INTENDED).
+The mean continuum is then used in order to reduce the dimensionality of the individual observation continua.

+Input:
+- **wavelength_collection_list** List(np.ndarray)
+- **flux_collection_list** List(np.ndarray)
+- **delta_v** float
+- **plot** bool, Default = False
+- **wavelength_limits** np.ndarray shape (2,) wavelength limits for the resampled spectra.
+Default = None.
+- **reduce_em_lines** bool, Default = True.
+If True, strong emission lines relative to local error estimate will be reduced.

+Returns:
+- wavelength_grid, shape (n, )
+- normalized_flux, shape (n, n_spectra)

 ## Loading template spectra
 If using template spectra from [Coelho et al. 2005](https://www.aanda.org/articles/aa/pdf/2005/44/aa3511-05.pdf), the function `load_template_spectrum()` can be used to load from file.